 The key takeaways from this trip that helped us to keep our travel budget reasonable and thus became our mantra for all the next trips are as follows –

 Create a monthly budget and save a certain amount throughout the year.
-This way you don’t have to empty your savings at the end moment and neither you are short on your budget.
+This way you don’t have to empty your savings at the end moment and neither you be short on your budget.

-Check with your friends and office colleagues, and other known people if they too are planning to visit the same destination.
-You can divide conveyance-fares and reduce them to half.
+Check with your friends office colleagues, and other known people if they too are planning to visit the same destination.
+You can divide conveyance fares and reduce them to half.

-We were lucky to get in touch with good people when we were traveling, but relying on strangers is not advisable.
+We were lucky to get in touch with good people when we were travelling, but relying on strangers is not advisable.
 So, it is useful to check with known people beforehand.

 Avoid peak seasons if possible.
 It’ll help you book your accommodation at quite reasonable prices.

 Do thorough research before jumping to the ‘book’ button.
-You can always find a number of ways of cutting down your journey expense if you read blogs by other passionate travelers.
+You can always find a number of ways of cutting down your journey expenses if you read blogs by other passionate travellers.

-Till date, Gangtok trip remains etched in my heart as a snow-flake from the valley; beautiful, rejuvenating, melting into my soul each time I remember the region.
+To date, the Gangtok trip remains etched in my heart as a snowflake from the valley; beautiful, rejuvenating, melting into my soul each time I remember the region.

 Happy wayfaring 🙂